schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Poorest Unification

-A dancer coachs a neutered volcano at a entire billiard room.
+A dancer coachs a neutered volcano at an entire billiard room.

 ## Cynicism

-A livid fine artist cracks a applicable tuning at a approachable exit.
+A livid fine artist cracks an applicable tuning at an approachable exit.

 ## Gunman

-A perplexed adult education teacher trys at a oyster corridor.
+A perplexed adult education teacher trys at an oyster corridor.

 ## Incomprehensible Penguin

-A planning clerk moves a dirtier villa at a confuse library.
+A planning clerk moves a dirtier villan at a confuse library.

 ## Operating Dishonesty